shadownater/CMPUT404-assignment-css-hell/README.md

 Cumberland Games & Diversions
 www.cumberlandgames.com

-Altered dracula and alice by adding align=center to h1.
+Altered dracula by adding align=center to h1.
+Learned later I didn't need to do that.
+Oh well.

+Removed some comments from the alice file that were showing up on the html page.

+Had to modify one of alice's image names because both dracula and alice had the same cover.jpg.